 What’s holding you back?
 Are you wanting to expand your business and take things to the next level?

-Many entrepreneurs have dreams or innovative ideas of ways to improve their business and bolster sales but don’t quite have the capital to do it.
+Many entrepreneurs have dreams or innovative ideas on how to improve their business and bolster sales but don’t quite have the capital to do it.

 Even though there are many alternative loan options available now that are becoming much more mainstream, the majority of small business owners still believe the only way to improve or expand their company is through a conventional bank loan.
 So they just keep plugging along waiting to save the money and delay the dreaded loan process.